TradeMe/tractor/docs/future plans.md

 * Make it type-safe, by rewriting in TypeScript.
 This would probably enable removing the janky as `@tractor/dependency-injection`.

 * Introduce more JS.
 That way we can get users used to seeing the actual underlying code, rather than the UI.

-* Move (all?) the plugins to this repo.
-They're a bit annoying to develop as they are right now.

 * Move parsing/codegen from the client to the server.
 There's no need for it to be on the client, and passing huge files between client/server is a bit silly.